-Lesson plan: Civic engagement and ways for students to get involved
+Lesson plan: Civic engagement and how students can get involved

 What rights and abilities do you have as a U.S. citizen when it comes to advocating for issues you believe in?
 Use the lesson plan below to discuss civic engagement and the role citizens play in making our voices heard.